lpatino1/portfolio/README.md

 In the navigation bar, there are links to sections on the page such as "About Me", "Work", and "Contact Me".
 There is an additional link to a user's resume.

+The "Work" section project links currently go nowhere because there are no personal projects I have completed to include.
+A user can replace the "#" to their project's URL.

 The header also includes a header where a user can put their name.

+There are media queries that adjust to the viewport.

 ## Installation